solo-io/gloo/docs/content/guides/security/tls/server_tls.md

 ## Serving certificates for multiple virtual hosts with SNI

 Let's say we had another Virtual Service that serves a different certificate for a different virtual host.
-Gloo allows you to serve multiple virtual hosts from a single HTTPS port and use [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) to determine which certificate to present to which virtual host.
+Gloo Edge allows you to serve multiple virtual hosts from a single HTTPS port and use [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) to determine which certificate to present to which virtual host.
 In the previous example, we create a certificate for the `petstore.example.com` domain.
-Let's create a new self-signed certificate for a different domain, `animalstore.example.com` and see how Gloo can serve multiple virtual hosts on a single port/listener.
+Let's create a new self-signed certificate for a different domain, `animalstore.example.com` and see how Gloo Edge can serve multiple virtual hosts on a single port/listener.

 First we'll create the self-signed certificate for the domain `animalstore.example.com`.